The Next Big Thing

 Her short stories have appeared widely, including in annual British, Australian and North American 'best of' anthologies.
 Vigil is her first solo novel.
 Angela lives in Brisbane, Australia with her husband David.

-Rjurik Davidson is a freelance writer.
+Rjurik Davidson is a writer and editor.
 He has written short stories, essays, reviews and screenplays.

 Rose’s short fiction has appeared in various publications, including HQ magazine and the Sleepers Almanacs.
 Her novel The Day We Lost the Moon was shortlisted for the 2012 Victorian Premier’s Literary Award for an Unpublished Manuscript.
 Her novella The Bonobo's Dream won the 2016 Seizure Press Viva la Novella Competition.